modelscope/data-juicer/DaaR/README.md

 As mentioned in the paper, we selected four basic capability datasets: [Dolly-15K](https://modelscope.cn/datasets/AI-ModelScope/databricks-dolly-15k) for *Common Sense*, [Cot-en](https://modelscope.cn/datasets/YorickHe/CoT) for *Reasoning*, [Math-Instruct](https://modelscope.cn/datasets/AI-ModelScope/MathInstruct) for *Mathematics* and [Code-Alpaca](https://modelscope.cn/datasets/AI-ModelScope/CodeAlpaca-20k) for *Coding* to construct the data pool.

 Each dataset was initially filtered and randomly reduced to 10,000 entries, resulting in a combined data pool of 40,000 entries.
-Specifically, for the [Math-Instruct ]([Math-Instruct](https://modelscope.cn/datasets/AI-ModelScope/MathInstruct))dataset, due to its inclusion of CoT and certain coding capabilities, we extract a highly mathematics-related subset and use regular expressions to filter out the coding-related content (including `program`, `python`, `def`, `import`, `print`, `return`), ensuring it remains within the domain of mathematics.

 As a result, we have provided the original data pool instruction training datasets for the four domains in `./data/raw`.
 All subsequent experiments are based on this data pool.
 And we will utilize `Qwen2.5-7B` as an example.
 For each piece of data in the data pool, it first needs to be vectorized into corresponding embeddings using the **LLM's Embedding Layer** for all subsequent processing.
 The code for this, located in `./distribution_syn/ebd_save.py`, is as follows:

 ```bash
 python ./distribution_syn/ebd_save.py --model_path ./models/Qwen2.5-7B --output_path ./data/ebd/qw25
 ```

+> Specifically, for the [Math-Instruct]([Math-Instruct](https://modelscope.cn/datasets/AI-ModelScope/MathInstruct))dataset, due to its inclusion of CoT and certain coding capabilities, we extract a highly mathematics-related subset and use regular expressions to filter out the coding-related content (including `program`, `python`, `def`, `import`, `print`, `return`), ensuring it remains within the domain of mathematics.

 ## Contrastive Distribution Synthesis